yunjaekim00/yunjaekim00.github.io/pages/05.DevOps/IDC-K8s/06-master-node-install.md

   export KUBECONFIG=/etc/kubernetes/admin.conf

 You should now deploy a pod network to the cluster.
-Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: https://kubernetes.io/docs/concepts/cluster-administration/addons/
+Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at https://kubernetes.io/docs/concepts/cluster-administration/addons/

 Then you can join any number of worker nodes by running the following on each as root: